-Email – Ann Arbor City Attorney Threatens Sanctions and Criminal Charges (April 11, 2017)
+Email — Ann Arbor City Attorney Threatened Sanctions Following Superintending Control Motion (No Court File for Search Warrants) (April 11, 2017)

 This email, dated April 11, 2017, is from attorney Michael Reynolds, counsel for Dr. Bradley Foerster and Dr. Myria Petrou, and documents communications following contact with the Ann Arbor City Attorney’s Office regarding ongoing legal proceedings.